 Manuscripts submitted for consideration must be the original work of the submitting author(s), must not be previously published in any form – print or on-line, and must not be under consideration for publication elsewhere.

-Manuscripts are reviewed initially by the JRLE editorial team and, if approved, are sent out for blind review to a minimum of three reviewers.
+Manuscripts are reviewed initially by the JRLE editorial team and, if approved, are sent out for anonymize review to a minimum of three reviewers.
 Authors of all reviewed manuscripts will receive copies of the anonymous comments of our reviewers.

 Call for Reviewers